Most internet users are familiar with avatars.

 Using WordPress Gravatars

-If you read other people’s WordPress blogs, you will see that WordPress also displays avatars (e.g. when users post comments or engage in online discussions) …
+If you read other blogs, you will see that WordPress also displays user profile pictures (e.g. when visitors post comments or engage in online discussions) …

-This tutorial explains what Gravatars are, how they work and how to set them up in WordPress.
+This tutorial explains what Gravatars are, how they work and how to use avatars in WordPress.

-Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.
-As a result, Gravatars are now integrated into every WordPress site and millions of avatar images are served billions of times per day across the web.
-Gravatars are also supported by many technology platforms.
+Gravatar was acquired in 2007 by Automattic, the company behind WordPress.com.
+As a result, Gravatars are now integrated into WordPress and millions of avatar images are served billions of times per day across the web.
+Gravatars are also supported by many web technology platforms.

-Once registered with Gravatar, the service matches your WordPress profile information to the email address in your account and displays your custom gravatar image next to your comments, articles and (optionally) elsewhere on the WordPress site …
+Once registered with Gravatar, the service matches your profile information to the email address in your account and displays your custom gravatar image next to your post comments, articles and (optionally) elsewhere across the WordPress universe …

-If a site has not set up their Gravatar account, the default avatar set by the WP site administrator will be associated with their entries (this is explained further below).
+If a site chooses not to sign up with Gravatar, the default avatar set by the WP site administrator will display on their comments (we explain this further below).

 Typically, the default image most commonly used is called the “Mystery Man” …

-If you don’t want your entries to be associated with a default icon, then set up a gravatar with your own image.
+If you don’t want your WordPress entries to be associated with a generated icon, then set up your own gravatar.

 Why Use A Gravatar